 The Civix Grants team includes a blend of fair housing, urban planning, and federal grant subject matter experts.
 They work with clients to assist with everything from plan development to implementation to grant compliance and close-out.
 Civix has an extensive track record of creating data-driven planning documents that leverage the company’s experience in data analysis and Geographic Information Systems, purposeful community and stakeholder engagement, and ensuring compliance with HUD regulations.

 “We are a nationally recognized expert in HUD planning and regulatory processes,” says Nathan Cataline, a director of Civix Grants.
 “Our recent work developing Analysis of Impediments to Fair Housing and Consolidated Planning assessments for clients in California, Alabama, and North Carolina demonstrates that we are ready to hit the ground running and support the needs of a variety of communities during this difficult time.”

 Civix subject matter experts also have experience leading and supporting federally funded initiatives in Louisiana, California, Texas, Florida, New York, New Jersey, North Carolina, Massachusetts, Virginia, Alabama, Tennessee, Puerto Rico, the U.S. Virgin Islands, and other locations around the United States.

 “Recognizing the strains many communities would be feeling under the weight of the pandemic, Civix began gearing up early on to meet increased demands on our current and new clients,” says Angele Romig, the president of Civix Grants.
 “We stand ready to partner with state and local governments to help them get through these challenging times and become better prepared for the future.”

-For more information on Civix’s services, including our work in helping communities identify housing and community investment priorities please click here to see our HUD Planning Process or contact:
+For more information on Civix’s services, including our work in helping communities identify housing and community investment priorities please click below or contact: